Electing or Revoking Hospice Care (FAQ)

 Hospice also has the right to discharge a patient.
 Some reasons might be that:

-- the patient refuses to comply with the hospice’s plan of care.
+• The patient refuses the plan of care

 How do I pick the best hospice care provider?